jaesong713/Lexical-and-Syntax-Analyzer2/README.md

 ## A.
-The tokens are stored in a hash map corresponding their respective qualifiers.
+The tokens are stored in a hash map corresponding to their respective qualifiers.

         public static HashMap<String, Integer> myMap = new HashMap<String, Integer>();
         myMap.put("LETTER", 0);                 // letters